 Donate a bag as part of the Share The Dignity’s It’s In The Bag campaign.
 Fill up a bag (new or barely used) with a list of essentials that they list on their website.
 Plus, you can add in extras to make someone feel special such as makeup, accessories, moisturiser, hand cream, nail polish, books, etc.

 There are three different types of bags you can make: Adult bag, Teen bag or Mum & Bub bag.
-Once you’ve packed your bag, drop it off at your local Bunnings between 15 November to 1 December 2024.
+Once you’ve packed your bag, drop it off at your local Bunnings between 14 – 30 November 2025.
 Be sure to tag bag with a yellow ribbon for Teen bags and a purple ribbon for Mum & Bub bag.
 You can find the collection box at the front of Bunnings stores.

 Your donation will go directly to someone living in crisis and in need of support during what could be one of the most difficult times in their life.
 Share the Dignity support people from all different backgrounds, those fleeing domestic violence, experiencing homelessness and those doing it tough.
 Can’t make it to a Bunnings?
 You can still help someone in need by sponsoring a bag online.